Fraud is estimated to cost the UK £137 billion every year.

 Firstly, many military personnel are young, often having moved away from their home base for the first time, and inexperienced dealing with finances and household decisions such as renting property.
 And the mentality of hard-working military young people can be that they are untouchable, so they aren’t alert to possible scams.
 People who are exposed to physical dangers may be more susceptible to “paper” or non-violent crimes.

 At the other end of the scale older people are targeted as they can be seen as a soft touch in relation to online and digital scams, as well as being in a position to make charitable donations.
-And of course, if someone is wanting to commit identity fraud, then pretending to be an upstanding military person is attractive to them!
+And of course, in relation to identity fraud in particular, if someone is wanting to commit identity fraud, then pretending to be an upstanding military person is attractive to them!

 Another big reason military personnel and family may be targeted for fraud is due to the frequent relocating, which means personal information is shared around a lot more, potentially making people more exposed.
 And this often comes with the partner looking for flexible, shorter term, work from home jobs which exposes them to employment scams.